Drumnadrochit laughing ban man in corruption claim

 Mr Hunt claims the Asbo is so old it could not be classed as temporary and has issued accusations of corruption.

-He said that he had not formally appealed the order because he had lost confidence in the legal system as a result of unspecified corruption by a number of unnamed agencies and offices.'In limbo'
+He said that he had not formally appealed the order because he had lost confidence in the legal system as a result of unspecified corruption by a number of unnamed agencies and offices.